ttntm/ttntm/src/blog/20-learnings-watch3r.md

 ### Handling Application State

 Even though it might be overkill for such a small application, I'm using Vuex as centralized state management.
-Vue 3 and it's Composition API offer a lot of possibilities to handle global application state (see {% ext "this article", "https://dev.to/blacksonic/you-might-not-need-vuex-with-vue-3-52e4" %} for example), but I got quite used to the way Vuex handles things when building recept0r, which made this a somewhat biased decision.
+Vue 3 and its Composition API offer a lot of possibilities to handle global application state (see {% ext "this article", "https://dev.to/blacksonic/you-might-not-need-vuex-with-vue-3-52e4" %} for example), but I got quite used to the way Vuex handles things when building recept0r, which made this a somewhat biased decision.

 I'll talk about it some more later on, but I believe I've managed to use it quite well this time around.
 That means using Vuex to provide a true separation of concerns and making sure that individual views and components *do not* directly interact with global application state without having to go through Vuex actions.